sauravbajra/survey-app/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env` file in the `backend` directory and add your database URL and secrets.
+    Create a `.env` file in the `survey-backend` directory and add your database URL and secrets.
     ```env
     FLASK_APP=run.py
     DATABASE_URL=postgresql://your_user:your_password@localhost:5432/your_db_name